 4. Relying on Paid Ads to Rank

-Getting organic traffic via SEO compounds over time with little effort on your part once you’ve created an evergreen piece of content.
+Getting organic traffic via SEO compounds over time with little effort once you’ve created an evergreen piece of content.

 Here’s the thing: